-Hydroxyprogesterone and Alcohol / Food Interactions
+Hydroxyprogesterone and Alcohol/Food Interactions

-There are 6 alcohol/food/lifestyle interactions with hydroxyprogesterone which include:
+There are 6 alcohol/food/lifestyle interactions with hydroxyprogesterone.

 Moderate Drug Interaction